vyomasystems-lab/challenges-tushar-wiz/level3_design/README.md

 ## Design Bug
 ```
 83| if (reg_working_result[2*N-2:N-1+Q] > 0)            // Check for an overflow
 84|     reg_overflow <= 1'b0;                       <== BUG
 85| end
 ```
 The overflow register is not set to 1 in case the overflow is detected.

 ## Design Fix
 ```
 83| if (reg_working_result[2*N-2:N-1+Q] > 0)            // Check for an overflow
 84|     reg_overflow <= 1'b1;
 85| end
 ```
-We fix line 84 and set it to 1 if the overflow condition arises
+We fix line 84 and set it to 1 if overflow occurs.

 ![](https://imgur.com/obS88Od.png)
 ## Verification Strategy
-The inputs given to the DUT are a mix of manual and contrained random inputs.
-As soon as the `i_start` bit is switched to one the multiplication starts.
-At the rising edge of the `o_complete` signal we switch `i_start` to 0 and at the next rising edge of the clock cycle we evaluate the output.
+The inputs given to the DUT are a mix of manual and constrained random inputs.
+As soon as the `i_start` bit is set to 1, the multiplication starts.
+At the rising edge of the `o_complete` signal, we switch `i_start` to 0, and at the next rising edge of the clock cycle, we evaluate the output.

 ## Is the verification complete ?
-The verification done here uses the edge cases and random inputs.
+The verification done here uses edge cases and random inputs.
 The module has a parameter where we can reduce or increase the number of bits used for multiplication.
-But, the tests are only done with a N(32) and Q(15) as fixed, where N is the total number of bits and Q is the number of bits for representing fractions.
-With 200 number of inputs for multiplicand and multiplier each, the verification of the module can be deemed complete.
+However, the tests are only done with N as 32 and Q as 15.
+Where N is the total number of bits and Q is the number of bits for representing fractions.
+With 200 inputs for multiplicand and multiplier each, the verification of the module can be deemed complete.